RangiLyu/nanodet/docs/config_file_detail.md

 `name`: Dataset format name.
 You can create your own dataset format in `nanodet/data/dataset`.
 `input_size`: [width, height]
-`keep_ratio`: whether to maintain the original image ratio when resizing to input size `pipeline`: data preprocessing and augmentation pipeline
+`keep_ratio`: whether to maintain the original image ratio when resizing to input size `multi_scale`: Scaling range for multi-scale training.
+Set to None to turn off.
+`pipeline`: data preprocessing and augmentation pipeline

 ## Device